suikan4github/failure-demo-vscode-global-search/README.md

 5. These files are appeared as found during you open these file by editor.
 6. In the editor, the above regex match with the appropriate lines (See the screenshot below ).

+## Possible root cause
+The PCRE2 may have something wrong.

+According the official Wiki, the VS Code uses ripgrep for the global search engine, if the file is not opened.
+The ripgrep doesn't support the look-around.
+So it will be fall back to PCRE2.
+This is explained in the [Search Issues - Notes on regular expression support](https://github.com/microsoft/vscode/wiki/Search-Issues#notes-on-regular-expression-support) in the vscode repository.

+The opened file will be searched by javascript search engine.
+So, this problem may not happen.

 ## Screenshot
 The 001.md, 002.md and 003.md are not shown as the found file.
 ![](image/2024-12-11%20(2).png)